appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1*

-1. Review evidence to validate logout and session expiration functions meet the specified requirements
+1. Review evidence to validate logout and session expiration functions meet the specified requirements.

 *L2*

-1. Perform session testing procedures defined in WSTG-SESS-06 and WSTG-SESS-07
+1. Perform session testing procedures defined in WSTG-SESS-06 and WSTG-SESS-07.

 **Verification**